nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 sufficient.

-Full traceability to the individual professional who registered a resource is **not** part of the data availability offered through ToN 360°.
-It is safeguarded by the WGBO-conforming logging in the data holder's source systems.
+Full traceability to the individual professional who registered a resource is **not** part of the data availability offered through the 360° specification.
+It is safeguarded by the NEN7513-conforming logging in the data holder's source systems.
 A data user that needs this information can request it from the data holder.